-On Sunday 10 May Community Services #1 will be launching the Kindness Matters project.
-This new initiative seeks to create community connection and spread joy throughout Canberra and beyond.
+On Sunday 10 May Community Services #1 launched the Kindness Matters project.
+This new initiative aimed to create community connection and spread joy throughout Canberra and beyond.
 Research shows that performing acts of kindness can improve feelings of happiness, improve mental wellbeing and relationships.

 Each week we will be sharing a suggested act of kindness idea on our website and social channels.
 We invite participants to share their deeds and see what others are doing by using the hashtag #kindnessmatters.

 This project is open to anyone in our community – it may be something for your staff, clients, family or friends.

 Our first random act for our Kindness Matters project is here!
 Each week we will be challenging you to do something kind to spread joy in our community.

 Task #1 is to send someone an ‘I’m thinking of you’ card!

 Cards are just one way to keep in touch as well as to express emotions such as love, congratulations, condolences and gratitude.
 Although we live in a digital world, a card sent through the post or delivered in someone’s letterbox can mean a lot to both the sender and the recipient.
 Sometimes it can mean more than a phone call or email.

 KINDNESS MATTERS TASK #2

 The second act for our Kindness Matters project is here!
 Each week we will be challenging you to do something kind to spread joy in our community.